Vital Freight Measurements: 4 Things You Might Not Know

 In general, UPS uses a divisor of 139 for daily rates and 166 for retail rates.
 Here’s an example of how DIM weight is used.

 Some freight carriers use DIM weight.
-If you are going to consider a page that uses DIM weight, you need to ensure you get the actual weight right and the package’s height, width, and length.
+If you are going to consider a carrier that uses DIM weight, you need to ensure you get the actual weight right and the package’s height, width, and length.
 TIP: Always round up to the next whole inch for each of your measurements!

 Accurate Measurements